 "There are thousands of us who share this view," he said.
 "We want to start a campaign.
 We have the right to determine our own destination.
 Not all refugees want to return to Palestine, it's not practical," he added.

-Tarek, another Palestinian living in London, agreed.
+Another Palestinian living in London agreed.
 "I don't want to go back," he said, speaking on the phone from London.
 "I'm ok here.
 I can work, I have a job, and a house.
-This is a good, safe place, and I want to stay," Tarek said.
+This is a good, safe place, and I want to stay," he said.

-'Lebanon wants us out'Ali, also a Palestinian who moved to Britain from Lebanon, told Ynetnews of the discriminatory treatment meted out to Palestinians in Lebanon.
+'Lebanon wants us out'A third Palestinian who moved to Britain from Lebanon told Ynetnews of the discriminatory treatment meted out to Palestinians in Lebanon.
 "Palestinians do not love Lebanon, and Lebanon does not love us," he said.
 "We have no right to work, or access to schools and hospitals.
 We get no citizenship or passports.
 They do not want us in Lebanon," he said.
-"We don't get citizenship because we are Sunni Muslims, and the Lebanese government does not want there to be more Sunnis than Christians or Shiites," Ali added.
+"We don't get citizenship because we are Sunni Muslims, and the Lebanese government does not want there to be more Sunnis than Christians or Shiites," he added.